brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

 I hope I can finish the interface tomorrow.
 It is a busy day, but I can tell how positive this practice of *greasing the groove* is for me right now so I'll make sure to find time.

 One small thing I wish Figma had: Export Frames as images.

+*11/30: Anyone with kids who can still pull off a weekend project.. kudos.
+Massive kudos. 🙌*

+Okay, the interface is at a point where I'm happy to start building.
+You should be able to see the interface in its most recent state above.

+Okay, let's go:

+First, let's make sure Expo is up to date.
+Also handy if you haven't installed Expo for react native yet:

+    $ npm install -g expo-cli

+For more info, visit the official [React Native docs](https://facebook.github.io/react-native/docs/getting-started)

+Now, let's start the project:

+    $ expo init MinMaxHydrate

+I decided on the blank workflow with Yarn as my dependency tool.

+    $ cd MinMaxHydrate && yarn start

+> Late addition to scope (our favorite!) of having teams in the mix.
+It's a bold plan, let's see if it plays out.